- I received a motor vehicle summons, where can I pay the fine?

 Copies of police reports are available from the Police Department Records Section.
 To get a copy of a police report you must complete a report request form available at police headquarters.
 You will be contacted when the report is ready for pickup.
 All fees for report copies are explained on the request form – exact change is required.

 Yes.
-The Detective Bureau does fingerprinting every Wednesday by appointment only.
-Contact the Detective Bureau at 732-356-1900 X-223 to arrange for an appointment.
+The Detective Bureau does fingerprinting for Middlesex Borough residents only.
+Residents must provide their own fingerprint cards.
+Contact the Detective Bureau at 732-356-1900 X-311, 312 or 313 to arrange for an appointment.

 No, a permit is not required for a yard sale.
 However, residents are reminded that it is against the law to post any sign advertising the sale on a utility pole, traffic sign or signal, street sign, or on any public or private property without the owner’s consent.